• Session No.11 Advances in Energy Storage System Technologies II (OS)

 The presentation introduces a new development method at IAV using enhanced battery simulation throughout the V-process.
 It comprehensively models physicochemical aspects of battery cells, including thermoelectric and mechanical properties of the batteries and their modules.
 This allows early analytical evaluation of layouts during concept development.
 Aging predictions optimize mechanics of battery and cells to meet lifetime requirements, reducing validation efforts through simulation-based decision-making.
 The method achieves significant savings of 20-30% across the development process, with potential for further improvement.
 This methodology approach has been used and validated during different development projects and sample phases successfully.

-Modelling Thermal Runaway with Gas Generation and Venting Dynamics in Lithium-ion Battery Pouch Cells
+A Coupled Thermal-Electrical Model for Lithium-Ion Battery Thermal Runaway with Gas Generation and Venting Dynamics

 In this work a comprehensive, experimentally validated, model is developed to simulate thermal runaway (TR) and venting in lithium-ion pouch cells, with NMC-based cathode, where TR is initiated by external heating.
 It is based on a coupled electrical-thermal previous model that included the initial energy input, the chemical decomposition processes of the anode, cathode and the electrical energy released by an internal short circuit and currently extended to include gas generation, internal pressure and venting dynamics.
 The model captures key features of TR, such as temperature evolution and temperature change rate, internal pressure changes and venting.
 Its findings are expected to support the foundation for future research dedicated on improving battery safety.